uw-dims/dims-finalreport/docs/source/challenges.rst

 Using Agile
 ~~~~~~~~~~~

+Problems with achieving and maintaining a cadence with Agile/Scrum and
-Exacerbated by the issues of team member physical distribution, timezone
+software releases, were exacerbated by the issues of team member
-differences, and work schedule differences was achieving and maintaining
+physical distribution, time zone differences and work schedule
-a cadence with Agile/Scrum and software releases.
+differences.
 All team members were new
 to using Git, which has a steep learning curve to begin with.
 Differences
 in versions across workstations caused problems in sharing code using Git.
 Getting everyone to adopt common processes and tools proved to be difficult.